-The weather in San Francisco area is finally resembling early summer.
-The highs are in the mid-70s but our heater still goes on in the morning as nighttime temperature is still pretty low.
+The weather in the San Francisco area is finally resembling early summer.
+The highs are in the mid-70s, but our heater still goes on in the morning as the nighttime temperature is still pretty low.

 I got to see my old friend visiting from Japan whom I met when I first came to the US.
-I was 20 years old and she was 18 back then when we attended ESL classes together prior to attending universities.
+I was 20 years old, and she was 18 back then when we attended ESL classes together prior to attending university.
 It’s always sweet to see friends you seldom meet but have known most of your adult life.

-After we got fresh cherries from the orchard we visited, I baked this dessert using fresh cherries.
-Her instructions were very easy and I pretty much followed her recipe except for the amount of vanilla and rum and baking time (my oven seems weaker than hers).
+After we visited the orchard and picked fresh cherries, I baked this dessert using them.
+Her instructions were very easy, and I followed her recipe pretty much except for the amount of vanilla and rum and the baking time (my oven seems weaker than hers).

 Our entire family loved it very much!
-However I wasn’t happy with aesthetics of how the photo turned out so I’ve baked it again!
+However, I wasn’t happy with the aesthetics of how the photo turned out, so I’ve baked it again!
 I gave some of it to my neighbor this time and she and her family also loved it.
-Thank you Giulia for a great recipe!
+Thank you, Giulia, for a great recipe!

 I hope you get to try this recipe while cherries are still in season this year.
 Have a great Monday!